TritonDataCenter/dragnet/README.md

 All of the examples used a single data file and a single index file to demonstrate the main ideas, but Dragnet is designed for larger corpuses with many files.
-Your data set can have as many files as you want, and Dragnet always creates per-hour index files using the "time" field in each JSON object.
+Your data set can have as many files as you want, and Dragnet creates per-hour index files by default using the "time" field in each JSON object.

 Here's a directory with two files, each containing three hours' worth of random
 data: